Cross-Loss Influence Functions to Explain Deep Network Representations: EXPERIMENTS

-As our approach does not have such assumptions about dimensions of vectors, our method may be applied even if bias is already low.
-We can therefore apply the approach of \citet{bolukbasi2016man} first and then apply our fine-tuning on top, an approach shown in the ``\citet{bolukbasi2016man}$\rightarrow$Ours'' row of Table \ref{tab:debias-results}.
-As we can see, this combination almost always yields the most neutral results.
-Ultimately our final experiment has shown that our approach to explainability is quantitatively verified on a large dataset of real-world language data, enabling insight into sounces of bias and enabling us to even remove unwanted model bias.
+As our approach does not make assumptions about dimensions of bias vectors, our method may be applied even if bias is already low.
+We can therefore apply prior work~\citep{bolukbasi2016man} first and then apply our fine-tuning on top, an approach shown in the ``Ours (post \citep{bolukbasi2016man})'' row of Table \ref{tab:debias-results}.
+This combination almost always yields the most neutral results.
+Ultimately our final experiment has shown that our approach to explainability is quantitatively verified on a large dataset of real-world language data, enabling insight into sources of bias and enabling us to even remove unwanted model bias without the tenuous assumptions of prior work.

-\section{Discussion}
+\section{DISCUSSION}

-We seek to bring explainability to deep network representations through identification of relevant training examples, allowing for insight into deep network representations even with unsupervised and self-supervised pre-training objectives, and to offer an approach to mitigating bias by fine-tuning a trained model with the discovered samples.
-Our experimental results in Section \ref{sec:experiments} demonstrate the powerful potential of our method to both explain deep network representations and manipulate word embeddings.
+Our novel derivation of CLIF brings newfound explainability to deep network representations through identification of relevant training examples.
+Our method permits insight into deep network representations, even with unsupervised and self-supervised training objectives, and offers an approach to mitigating bias by fine-tuning a trained model with discovered samples.
+Our experimental results in Section \ref{sec:experiments} demonstrate the powerful potential of our method to both explain and manipulate deep network representations.

-In our synthetic data domain (Section \ref{subsec:synthetic-exp}), we evaluate the predicted and actual influence of all samples in the dataset using both matched and mismatched objectives.
-We find that mismatched objectives with cross-loss influence functions are powerful predictors of sample importance, meeting or even exceeding the prediction power in matched-objective settings.
-Through this experiment, we empirically validate our approach and we show an example deployment scenario of unsupervised pre-training with multiple classes, before moving into the word embedding domains.
+In our synthetic data domain (Section \ref{subsec:synthetic-exp}), we evaluated the predicted and actual influence of all samples in the dataset using both matched and mismatched objectives.
+When compared to ground-truth influence, we found that mismatched objectives with CLIF yielded higher average correlation (65.5\%$>0.8$) than influence functions with matched-objective settings (58\%$<0.8$).
+Through this experiment, we empirically validated our approach in an example deployment scenario of unsupervised pre-training with multiple classes, before moving into the word embedding domains.

+Applying CLIF to explaining properties of science-fiction concepts, we provide another case study of our approach applied to explaining nearest-neighbors.
+After examining the nearest-neighbors of different word embeddings (Dooku, Kirk, and Doctor), we find that CLIF surfaces highly relevant plot summaries for each word both as reinforcing examples (e.g., original Star Trek or Doctor Who episodes) or removing examples (e.g., Futurama episodes).